 Workplace bullying has been receiving a fair bit of attention recently, mainly thanks to recent headlines proclaiming “workplace bullying worse than sexual harassment.”
 This news coverage was generated by a review presented at a bullying conference (sponsored in part by the American Psychological Association and National Institute for Occupational Safety and Health) at which Canadian researchers looked at studies on the two issues and concluded that workplace aggression had greater adverse effects on “work stress and physical, psychological and emotional well-being” than did sexual harassment.

-The discussion seems to have struck a chord with many people; after at the New York Times’s Well Blog and receiving read than 300 comments, blogger Tara Parker-Pope posted a on Monday to specifically ask readers if they had experienced bullying, and nearly 250 comments and many harrowing tales have already been shared, including some commenters who report physical and psychological problems they attribute to their work environments.
+The discussion seems to have struck a chord with many people; after posting on the topic at the New York Times’s Well Blog and receiving read than 300 comments, blogger Tara Parker-Pope posted a second entry on Monday to specifically ask readers if they had experienced bullying, and nearly 250 comments and many harrowing tales have already been shared, including some commenters who report physical and psychological problems they attribute to their work environments.

 It may seem odd initially to consider bullying as equal to or worse than sexual harassment, but gains over the last decades have resulted in legal protections and clear workplace policies that allow workers to confront and address physical and verbal abuse of a sexual nature, while non-sexual verbal abuse has been left unaddressed.
 As this piece notes, “Business groups often argue that existing laws are adequate to protect workers.
 But bullying generally does not involve race, age or sex, which have protected status in the courts.
 Instead, most workplace hostility occurs just because someone doesn’t like someone else.”